nodesignal-podcast/podcasting_tools/README.md

 ### Required Software

-- Your favourite Linux distro (developed and tested on LinuxMint)
+- Your favourite Linux distro (developed and tested on LinuxMint with GUI!)
 - npm
 - Puppeteer, will be installed automaticly local if not exists